alislaboratory/4BitCPU/README.txt

 -- INSTRUCTION SET --
 	This 4-bit CPU will have a capacity of 16 instructions (4-bit opcodes).
 There are 2 4-bit operands.
 Overflow and borrowing are disregarded in operations, only in JMPC, JMPB and JMP0 .
 	The ALU will have 3-bit opcodes, so 8 comparator and arithmetic instructions.
 	Instructions passed to the ALU are marked with '(ALU)'.
-Active operations are marked with an (ACT)
+	Active operations are marked with an (ACT).
+	Undefined operations have been marked with (UDEF), they will result in no operation.

 	NOP 0000 (ALU) - idle operation.
 Result will always be 0000. (done) ADD 0001 (ALU)(ACT) - addition operation.
 Results will be A+B. (done)